How to stay safe

 - When you’re connecting to your bank online, make sure you’re using a secure internet connection.
 That’s because free public Wi-Fi may not be secure and your online banking could be viewed by others on the network

-- Look for 'https' at the beginning of the website address and a padlock symbol in your browser's address bar
+- Look for 'https' at the beginning of the website address and a padlock symbol in your browser's address bar.
+While this does not guarantee that the website is safe, it is another indicator which can be used along with your other checks

 - Using strong passwords and PINs, and using different ones for each website, means that it’ll be difficult for anyone to guess and access your information